-This society of Mediums a n d Necromancers helps protect the Lands of the Living from dangerous spirits, and the spirits of the dead from greedy or cruel humans who would exploit them.
-The Twilight Order is fascinated with life after spirit world; and psychics, who can also perceive the spirit world, and whose powers can be useful in dealing with dangerous spirits of the dead.
+Common members of the Order include scholars, who seek to increase their knowledge of death; Necromancers, who are inescapably drawn to the spirit world; and psychics, who can also perceive the spirit world, and whose powers can be useful in dealing with dangerous spirits of the dead.
 Many members experienced strange visions during their childhoods, and might have lost their sanity (or been treated as if they had) without the timely intervention of the Order.